Twisted duality for embedded graphs: Twisted duality and the ribbon group action

 \subsection{The ribbon group action}

 As often is the case, we begin with graphs equipped with a linear ordering on their edges, and then show that our constructions are independent of these orderings.
-We first give the twist and dual operations with respect to single distinguished edges.
+We first give the half-twist and dual operations with respect to single distinguished edges.
 We define the \emph{ribbon group action} of $\fG^{e(G)}$ on graphs with a linear ordering on their edges, where $\fG\cong S_3$.
 We then provide a more efficient notation which is independent of the ordering of the edges and also establish some elementary properties of the ribbon group action.

-We write $\calG$ for the set of all embedded graphs considered up to homeomorphism (we will identify $G$ with its homeomorphism class), and $\calG_{(n)} \subseteq \calG$ for those with $n$ edges.
-Similarly, we write for the set of embedded graphs with ordered edges, and for those with $n$ edges.
+We let $\calG$ denote the set of embedded graphs considered up to homeomorphism (we identify an embedded graph $G$ with its homeomorphism class), and we let $\calG_{(n)} \subseteq \calG$ denote the set of embedded graphs with exactly $n$ edges.
+We write for the set of embedded graphs with ordered edges, and for those with exactly $n$ edges.

-\begin{definition} Let $(G,\ell) \in \calG_{or}$ and suppose $e_i$ is the $i^\text{th}$ edge in the ordering $l$.
+\begin{definition} Let $(G,\ell) \in \calG_{or}$ and suppose $e_i$ is the $i^\text{th}$ edge in the ordering $\ell$.
 Also, suppose $G$ is given in term of its arrow presentation, so $e_i$ is a label of a pair of arrows.

-The \emph{half-twist of the $i^{\text{th}}$ edge} is $(\tau, i)(G,\ell)=(H,\ell)$ where $H$ is obtained from $G$ by reversing the direction of exactly one of the $e_i$-labelled arrows of the arrow presentation, as in Figure~\ref{taudelta}.
-Most importantly, $H$ inherits its edge order $\ell$ in the natural way from $G$.
+The \emph{half-twist of the $i^{\text{th}}$ edge} is $(\tau, i)(G,\ell)=(H,\ell)$ where $H$ is obtained from $G$ by reversing the direction of exactly one of the $e_i$-labelled arrows of the arrow presentation, as in Figure~\ref{taudelta}. $H$ inherits its edge order $\ell$ in the natural way from $G$.

 The \emph{dual with respect to the $i^{\text{th}}$ edge} is $(\delta,i) (G,\ell) = (H,\ell)$, where $H$ is obtained from $G$ as follows.
 Suppose $A$ and $B$ are the two arrows labelled $e_i$ in the arrow presentation of $G$.
-Draw a line segment with an arrow from the the head of $A$ to the tail of $B$, and a line segment with an arrow from the head of $B$ to the tail of $A$.
+Draw a line segment with an arrow on it directed from the the head of $A$ to the tail of $B$, and a line segment with an arrow on it directed from the head of $B$ to the tail of $A$.
 Label both of these arrows $e_i$, and delete $A$ and $B$ with the arcs containing them.
-The line segments with their arrows become arcs of a new circle in the arrow presentation of $H$.
-As with the twist, $H$ here inherits its edge order $l$ from $G$.
+The line segments with their arrows become arcs of a new circle (or circles) in the arrow presentation of $H$.
+As with the half-twist, $H$ inherits its edge order $\ell$ from $G$.
 See Figure~\ref{taudelta}.

 \end{definition}